auditoryeye/auditoryeye_artifact/README.md

 We organize the contents of the artifact in test cases.
 There are 11 folders in the repository.
 Each folder contains the data, benchmark results, and code.
 In each folder, there is a main.m file.

 After downloading the repository, the artifact can be evaluated after navigating to one of the folders and opening the main.m file in Matlab.
 Users can follow the Step-by-Step Instructions to start the [Parallel Pool](https://github.com/auditoryeye/auditoryeye_artifact/blob/main/README.md#instructions-to-start-the-parallel-pool) and to [use the code](https://github.com/auditoryeye/auditoryeye_artifact/tree/main#step-by-step-instructions-to-use-the-code-in-the-first-test).
+The results of each of the steps are illustrated, users may try to introduce additional signal processing and feature extraction in the future to improve the performance.

 ### Table of Contents
 **[Supported Environments](https://github.com/auditoryeye/auditoryeye_artifact/blob/main/README.md#supported-environments)**<br>